BAsh2365/VT_Head_Coach_Change_Analysis_in_R/README.md

 <img width="781" height="181" alt="image" src="https://github.com/user-attachments/assets/eb9fa707-6aaa-499a-b41f-2b4c40193457" />

-Similar estimates, with Coach Franklin projected to win about 6 to 7 games in a full 12 game season as he takes over.
+Similar estimates, with Coach Franklin projected to win about 6 to 7 games in a full 12-game season as he takes over.

 The SHAP values plot for the more accurate Ridge regression is shown here: